katherinew5896/sep11-freedom-project/blog/entry02.md

 	camScale(cameraScale)
 })
 `````
-These are the codes which makes it so when you move it will move with you and the scroll will change the size.
-Now lets add this with other codes and see what happens.
+These are the codes which make it so when you move it will move with you and the scroll will change the size.
+Now let's add this with other codes and see what happens.

 `````js
 kaboom()